-Accepted verbiage in the Federal Government for polygraph screening examination outcomes equivalent to No Deception Indicated in single-issue tests.
-The alternate language comes from an acceptance that screening examinations do not produce the high validity of single-issue tests, and, therefore, the results are better reported as the absence of physiologic arousals rather than inferring truthful intent on the part of the examinee.
+Common verbiage for polygraph screening examination outcomes equivalent to No Deception Indicated in single-issue tests.
+The alternate language comes from an acceptance that screening examinations do not produce the high validity of single-issue tests, and therefore, the results are better reported as the absence of physiologic arousals rather than inferring truthful intent on the part of the examinee.